jantic/DeOldify/README.md

 ```console
 cd DeOldify && ./quickstart.sh image_api
 ```
-your notebook will be accessible on port 5000
+your api will be accessible on port 5000

 ### Docker for Jupyter